 What Is Sexual Assault?

 For instance, states may define both first-degree rape and first-degree sexual assault as engaging in sexual intercourse by force with a victim incapable of consent or with a person under 14 years old.
-On average, sexual assault occurs every 73 seconds in America.
+On average, sexual assault occurs every 68 seconds in America.

 Sexual assault statistics reveal that victims who know their perpetrator struggle in their personal relationships.
 In fact, 84% of these victims struggle emotionally in future relationships, including non-intimate relationships.
-These relationships may include other forms of abuse, and victims often do not report the crime because they feel the justice system cannot protect them from future attacks.
+These relationships may include other forms of abuse, and survivors often do not report the crime because they feel the justice system cannot protect them from future attacks.

 School Policies and Procedures

-By law, postsecondary institutions must file annual reports that provide statistics for sexually-based crimes.
+By law, postsecondary institutions must file annual reports that provide statistics for sexually based crimes.
 However, reports do not indicate how schools resolve these matters.
 Reports also reveal that cases do not always protect the victim or properly punish the perpetrator.

 What Students Can Do

 Survivors are not responsible for having been assaulted.
 Sexual violence can happen to anyone, regardless of their gender or age.
 Often, those who assault other people seek power and control over others.
 They belong to social groups that do not respect individuals who they perceive as weaker/inferior.

 First and foremost, students can prevent sexual assault by making sure they understand what constitutes this type of abuse and making sure they do not assault others.
 They can also interrupt it if it occurs in their presence, and take precautionary steps to help protect others and themselves from being assaulted.